k1jst/newsm-policy/diversity.md

      Thew NEWSM further recognises the following status as also protected under Rhode Island Employment Law and prohibits descrimination of any kind on the basis of them:
    - Conviction Status
      The NEWSM acknowedges that further protections may be extended under the law in the future and hereby incorportates those statuses as protected as well.
+3. Assurance and Review
+   The Directors require that the Executive Director, Keepers, Heads of Department, Managers and Supervisors take steps to ensure that this policy is observed by all staff and volunteers in the course of their activities.
+   This policy document will be reviewed from time to time and at least once every five years.

 ### Title II Of The Civil Rights Act (Public Accommodations)